Big Creek National Wildlife Area: Biodiversity

-Anseriformes seasonally migrate to and from the area at spring and autumn, as do Monarch Butterflies in August and September The European Common Reed's (Phragmites australis), a non-native, invasive species, who has affected nutrient levels, growth has been curbed by a series of pumps and dykes which simulate the natural change of water levels that also help create plant diversity in the park.
+Anseriformes seasonally migrate to and from the area at spring and autumn, as do Monarch Butterflies in August and September.

+The European common reed (Phragmites australis), a non-native, invasive species, has affected nutrient levels.
+Growth has been curbed by a series of pumps and dykes which simulate the natural change of water levels that also help create plant diversity in the park.